-Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
+Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are recognized initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method, less any impairment losses.
-Loans and receivables comprise accounts receivables.
+Subsequent to initial recognition, loans and receivables are measured at amortized cost.
+Loans and receivables are comprised of cash and accounts receivable.